panthershark/safari-cache-bug/README.md

 # Safari Cache Bug

 There is a cache corruption bug that has been reported in a number of places.
 It seems to be a race condition triggered when window.location is changed while a resource is being fetched.
+There may be a number of other scenarios that trigger this.

 This repo is an SSCCE which reproduces the bug.